14 IAS officers transferred in UP | Law-Order

 - India

 Agra District Magistrate Prabhu Narayan Singh has been made Secretary in the Revenue Department.
-Apart from this, Relief Commissioner and Secretary Revenue Department Ranveer Prasad has been assigned the responsibility of Housing Commissioner, according to the order.
-Housing Commissioner Ajay Chauhan has been posted as Secretary, Public Works.
+Relief Commissioner and Secretary Revenue Department Ranveer Prasad has also been assigned the responsibility of Housing Commissioner and Housing Commissioner Ajay Chauhan has been posted as Secretary, Public Works.
+(ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)